googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 * The PaintGlyph table provides glyph outlines as the basic shapes.

-* The PaintTransformed table is used to apply an affine transformation matrix to a sub-graph of paint tables, and the graphic operations they represent.
+* The PaintTransform table is used to apply an affine transformation matrix to a sub-graph of paint tables, and the graphic operations they represent.
 The PaintTranslate, PaintRotate and PaintSkew tables support specific transformations.